Barack Obama 2008 presidential primary campaign: Pennsylvania

 Volunteers in line Saturday morning, April 19, 2008 at the Obama campaign office in North Philadelphia.
 (Girard Ave. & Broad St.)

 After Obama's win in Mississippi on March 11, 2008, the campaign turned its attention to Pennsylvania.
 Mid March polls by Rasmussen Reports, Franklin & Marshall College Poll, Quinnipiac University Polling Institute and Public Policy Polling had Obama trailing Clinton in Pennsylvania by 12 to 16 points.
 Dozens of campaign offices were opened around the state, including 8 in Philadelphia.
-By the beginning of April, polls of Pennsylvanians showed Obama trailing Clinton by average of 5 points.
+By the beginning of April, polls of Pennsylvanians showed Obama trailing Clinton by an average of 5 points.

 Speaking about small-town Pennsylvania at a private April 6 fundraising event in Kentfield, CA, a small suburb of San Francisco located in neighboring Marin County, his remarks would be widely criticized after they were reported:

 You go into these small towns in Pennsylvania, and like a lot of small towns in the Midwest, the jobs have been gone now for 25 years and nothing's replaced them.
 And they fell through the Clinton Administration, and the Bush Administration, and each successive administration has said that somehow these communities are gonna regenerate and they have not.
 And it's not surprising, then, they get bitter, they cling to guns or religion or antipathy to people who aren't like them or anti-immigrant sentiment or anti-trade sentiment as a way to explain their frustrations.

 Hillary Clinton described the remarks as "elitist, out of touch, and frankly patronizing."
 Noting he had not chosen his words well, Obama subsequently explained his remarks, "Lately there has been a little typical sort of political flare-up, because I said something that everybody knows is true, which is that there are a whole bunch of folks in small towns in Pennsylvania, in towns right here in Indiana, in my hometown in Illinois, who are bitter."
 Obama had addressed similar themes in a 2004 interview with Charlie Rose, and his strategists countered that Bill Clinton had made similar comments in 1991.